paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 (4) **Sunset**

-  (A) *In general* — The authority to enter into an agreement under this subsection shall terminate on the date that is December 16, 2021.
+  (A) *In general* — The authority to enter into an agreement under this subsection shall terminate on December 31, 2026.

-  (B) *Rule of construction* — The termination date referred to in subparagraph (A) shall not apply to carrying out the terms of an agreement under this subsection if such agreement is entered into before such termination date.
+  (B) *Rule of construction* — The termination date referred to in subparagraph (A) shall not apply to a proposal accepted for consideration by U.S. Customs and Border Protection or the General Services Administration pursuant to this section or a prior pilot program prior to such termination date.

 **(c) General provisions**